microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointDeviceImage.md

 # New-MgDeviceManagementVirtualEndpointDeviceImage

 ## SYNOPSIS
-Create a new cloudPcDeviceImage object.
+Create new navigation property to deviceImages for deviceManagement
-Upload a custom OS image that you can later provision on Cloud PCs.

 ## SYNTAX